Rosewood1985/ai-sports-edge/docs/stripe-implementation.md

 - **Failed payment**: 4000 0000 0000 0002
 - **Requires authentication**: 4000 0025 0000 3155

+## Advanced Subscription Management

+The system now supports advanced subscription management features:

+1. **Subscription tiers**: Multiple subscription tiers with different features and pricing are available:
+   - Basic Monthly ($4.99/month): Essential features for casual bettors
+   - Premium Monthly ($9.99/month): Advanced features for serious bettors
+   - Premium Annual ($99.99/year): Best value plan with 2 months free

+2. **Promo codes**: Users can apply promotional codes during subscription signup for discounts.

+3. **Subscription upgrades/downgrades**: Users can upgrade or downgrade their subscription at any time:
+   - Immediate upgrades with prorated charges
+   - Downgrades that take effect at the end of the billing period

+4. **Subscription pausing**: Users can pause their subscription temporarily:
+   - Pause for a specified number of days (default: 30 days)
+   - Automatic resumption at the end of the pause period
+   - Manual resumption at any time

+5. **Subscription gifting**: Users can gift subscriptions to others:
+   - Gift for a specified duration (in months)
+   - Recipients receive a unique gift code
+   - Recipients can redeem the gift code to activate their subscription

 ## Future Improvements

-1. **Subscription tiers**: Implement additional subscription tiers with different features and pricing.
-2. **Promo codes**: Add support for promotional codes and discounts.
-3. **Subscription upgrades/downgrades**: Allow users to upgrade or downgrade their subscription.
-4. **Subscription pausing**: Allow users to pause their subscription temporarily.
+1. **Subscription bundles**: Create bundled offerings that combine different features.
-5. **Subscription gifting**: Allow users to gift subscriptions to others.
+2. **Family plans**: Allow users to share subscriptions with family members.
+3. **Referral program**: Implement a referral system with rewards for bringing new users.
+4. **Usage-based billing**: Implement metered billing for certain features.
+5. **Subscription analytics**: Provide detailed analytics on subscription usage and revenue.

 ## Troubleshooting